 Every day, veterans, active service members and their families must deal with challenges unique to military life.
 Military social workers play an integral role in helping them connect to the care and support they need.
 These specialized social workers support military personnel facing deployment and the anxiety of active duty and veterans coping with the physical and psychological effects upon returning to their communities.
 They also work with families who are stretched emotionally and financially as well as military-impacted schools and communities.

-The Military Social Work program option is designed to complement any department and will prepare you to:
+The Military Social Work program track is designed to complement any department and will prepare you to:

-Social workers trained in the Military Social Work program option work in a range of settings, offering services such as:
+Social workers trained in the Military Social Work program track work in a range of settings, offering services such as:

 "As a military spouse and volunteer, I’ve seen how devastating the wounds of war and service in general can be to individuals and their families.
 I knew that the opportunity to receive education and training for the needs of this unique and underserved population would be very valuable to me as a clinician."

-As a student in the Military Social Work program option — which can be added to any department — you will complete the following courses:
+As a student in the Military Social Work program track — which can be added to any department — you will complete the following courses: